Get in touch to talk with one of our psychologists in Wellington

 - relationship problems

-- struggles with parenting
+- parenting

 Assessments

-- ADHD and ASD
+- ADHD diagnosis (child and adult)

-Services are provided by experienced, registered senior clinical psychologists and registered intern psychologists.
+All services are provided by experienced, registered senior clinical psychologists and registered intern psychologists.

 Costs